 Shore up your emergency savings

 An emergency fund should be a basic tool in your disaster preparedness kit.
 If you’re forced to evacuate your home or lose your job following a natural disaster, you can use your emergency savings to help cover your expenses or start making repairs while you wait for your insurance claim to be processed.

 The standard recommendation is to set aside three to six months’ worth of living expenses for emergencies in an interest-bearing account separate from your other savings.
-A new option for NEA members is the NEA Smart Money Account, which combines the benefits of a traditional FDIC-insured account with the ability to invest some of the money in low-risk securities for potentially a higher return–and quick access to your funds when you really need them.

 Make sure you have the right insurance coverage

 Many people discover too late that they don’t have enough insurance to fully recoup their losses, or worse–that their homeowners or renters policy doesn’t even cover the kind of damage their property sustained.